 - Issues relating to perinatal mental health - pregnancy has its own challenges, sometimes depression occurs post-partum, as well as anxiety, PTSD, and OCD.

 Effectiveness of interpersonal therapy

-Research has found empirical evidence that IPT is often helpful in treating several different mental health conditions.
+Research has found empirical evidence that interpersonal psychotherapy (IPT) is often helpful in treating several different mental health conditions.

-Because IPT was first developed as a brief treatment for depression, there are many studies showing effectiveness for people dealing with depression.
-For example, one review of 38 studies found that IPT was helpful in treating depression both as a stand-alone treatment and in combination with medication.
+Because IPT was first developed as a brief treatment of depression, there are many studies showing effectiveness for people dealing with depressive disorders.
+For example, one review of 38 studies found that IPT was helpful in treating depression both as a stand-alone mental health treatment and in combination with medication.

 A similar review also found that IPT is effective in treating people with eating disorders.